panpf/zoomimage/docs/subsampling.md

 > * Note: The relevant properties of the view version are wrapped in StateFlow, so its name is
     suffixed with State compared to the compose version

+Properties that can be read or set:

+* `subsampling.disabled: Boolean`: Whether to disable subsampling function
+* `subsampling.tileImageCache: TileImageCache?`: The memory cache of Tile tile is null by default.
+  The components that integrate the image loader will automatically set it.
+* `subsampling.disabledTileImageCache: Boolean`: Whether to disable the memory cache of Tile tile, default to false
+* `subsampling.tileAnimationSpec: TileAnimationSpec`: The configuration of tile animation is default to TileAnimationSpec.Default
+* `subsampling.pausedContinuousTransformTypes: Int`: Pauses the configuration of continuous transformation types for loading tiles.
+Multiple types can be combined by bits or operators.
+The default is TileManager.DefaultPausedContinuousTransformType
+* `subsampling.disabledBackgroundTiles: Boolean`: Whether to disable background tile, default to false
+* `subsampling.stopped: Boolean`: Whether to stop loading tiles, default to false
+* `subsampling.disabledAutoStopWithLifecycle: Boolean`: Whether to disable automatic stop loading of tiles based on Lifecycle, default to false
+* `subsampling.regionDecoders: List<RegionDecoder.Factory>`: Add a custom RegionDecoder, default to
+  an empty list
+* `subsampling.showTileBounds: Boolean`: Whether to display the boundary of Tile, default to false

+Readable properties:

 * `subsampling.ready: Boolean`: Whether the image is ready for subsampling
 * `subsampling.imageInfo: ImageInfo`: The information of the image, including width, height, format, exif information, etc
+* `subsampling.tileGridSizeMap: Map<Int, IntOffset>`: Tile grid size map
-* `subsampling.exifOrientation: ExifOrientation`: The exif information of the image
+* `subsampling.sampleSize: Int`: The sample size of the image
+* `subsampling.imageLoadRect: IntRect`: The image load rect
 * `subsampling.foregroundTiles: List<TileSnapshot>`: List of current foreground tiles
 * `subsampling.backgroundTiles: List<TileSnapshot>`: List of current background tiles

-* `subsampling.sampleSize: Int`: The sample size of the image
-* `subsampling.imageLoadRect: IntRect`: The image load rect
-* `subsampling.tileGridSizeMap: Map<Int, IntOffset>`: Tile grid size map
+Interactive methods:

+* `subsampling.setImage(): Boolean`: Set the subsampling image, return whether it is successful, the components that integrate the image loader will automatically set the subsampling image

 #### Listen property changed